-Moreover, note that the step that equalizes of the size of the samplers (from S3 to S4, Figure 5) can be adapted such that the choice k = 0 and k = 1 always leads to a solution, if it exists, for (1) systems that do not have prefixes, (2) systems where the prefixes of the samplers of a variable are made of 0s and have the same size, and (3) systems with only one constraint.
-The algorithm is given in Section 6.
+Moreover, note that the step that equalizes of the size of the samplers (from S3 to S4, Figure 5) can be adapted such that the choice k=0 and k=1 always leads to a solution, if it exists, for (1) systems that do not have prefixes, (2) systems where the prefixes of the samplers of a variable are made of 0s and have the same size, and (3) systems with only one constraint.
+The algorithm is given in the extended version of the paper.